Try it free

 Health management

 The Log module provides built-in self-monitoring and troubleshooting functionality, called Log module self-monitoring events (SFM events).
-See Implement Log module self-monitoring for details.
+See Monitor log source health with SFM events for details.

-A dedicated OneAgent process monitors the Log module's operations; if the module does not respond within 15 minutes, the process restarts the module.
-If a restart fails, the delay before the next attempt doubles: starting at ten seconds and capping at 1 hour.
+A dedicated OneAgent process monitors the Log module's operations; if the module doesn't respond within 15 minutes, the process restarts the module.
+If a restart fails, the delay before the next attempt doubles: starting at ten seconds and capping at one hour.
 This delay resets after the Log module has run successfully for 20 minutes.
-There is no limit on the number of restart attempts.
+There's no limit on the number of restart attempts.

 Polling intervals